vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 unauthenticated attributes.

-What this all culminates to is that a seal is a signature of the entire signature graph, including the things that were being used to cheat authenticode in the first place.
+What this all culminates to is that a seal is a signature of the entire signature graph, including the things that were being used to cheat Authenticode in the first place.

 Sealing appears to be an unathenticated attribute itself which contains a